Raid on Santorini: The raid

-The zero hour for the attack was set to 00:45 of April 24 and the three detachments were led to their targets by local guides.
+Zero hour for the attack was set to 00:45 of April 24 and the three detachments were led to their targets by local guides.
 The barracks were located in the centre of Fira, on the second floor of a building that housed a bank.
-The attackers came from two different directions and in spite of barking dogs, they managed to surprise the 40-strong garrison and eliminate most of them.
+The attackers came from two directions and in spite of barking dogs, they managed to surprise the 40-strong garrison and kill most of them.
 During the attack, Kasoulis received a shot in the chest and died immediately.
 Sergeant Frank Kingston was also shot in the abdomen and succumbed to his wounds a few hours later.
-The attack against the German commanding officer was unsuccessful as he and a few others managed to flee unscathed.
+The attack against the German commanding officer failed and he and a few others managed to flee unscathed.
 The building housing the radio installation was blown up with time bombs.
 The commandos escaped using their two schooners, taking with them some of the locals who had helped them.

 Reprisals

 On April 29, German reinforcements from the island of Milos surrounded Vourvoulos.
-They amassed all local men aged 14 and older and threatened them with reprisals if they did not reveal those who helped the commandos.
+They arrested all local men aged 14 and older and threatened them with reprisals if they did not reveal those who helped the commandos.
 A few villagers admitted their involvement and were sent to the firing squad.
-In all, a total of five men, among them the village mayor, were executed.
+Five men, among them the village mayor, were executed.
 It is unclear why the rest of the villagers and the village itself was spared.
 It has been claimed that this was the result of a letter written to Lt Hesse by Lassen, warning him that his name was known to the Allies who would hold him accountable for any reprisals he ordered.
 A monument commemorating the victims has been erected in Vourvoulos.

 Aftermath

 Two commandos died in the operation and five civilians were shot in reprisal.
-Another 13 civilians from Imerovigli who were hoping to sack German provisions in the radio building died when the explosives installed in it went off.
-The number of German casualties was around 40 and 19 were taken prisoners.
+Another 13 civilians from Imerovigli trying to loot German provisions in the radio building died when the demolition charges went off.
+The number of German casualties was around 40 and 19 were taken prisoner.
 Due to its violence, the operation became known as Lassen's Bloodbath.
-This and similar operations forced the German General Kleemann to instruct his troops that "[they were] living in an enemy country" and reinforce the Aegean garrisons by 4,000 men.
+This and similar operations forced General Ulrich Kleemann to instruct his troops that "[they were] living in an enemy country" and to reinforce the Aegean garrisons with 4,000 men.
 These forces remained tied down in place for the rest of the war, depriving other fronts of their services.
 In August 1944, Kasoulis was posthumously awarded the Greek Cross of Valour.
+Sergeant Frank Kingston is buried at the Phaleron War Cemetery near Athens.